 Beyond the Edge is owned and run by Chris and Alex.
-A small team of other instructors assist.
+A small team of other instructors keep them in check!

 Alex Ekins has been climbing, instructing and leading expeditions internationally for over 25 years.
 A holder of the Mountaineering and Climbing Instructor Award (MCI), Rock Climbing Instructor Award and the Winter Mountain Leader Award, Alex is one of the UK’s most experienced trainers and assessors having directed over 100 Rock Climbing Instructor courses and a significant number of Hill and Moorland Leader Awards and Mountain Leader Awards.
 As a rock climber he has climbed on six continents.